-The 125th Meeting of the Tennessee Academy of Science The 2015 TAS meeting will be held November, 2015 at Middle Tennessee State University in Murphreesboro, TN.
-The 2015 Meeting of the Junior Tennessee Academy of Science The Tennessee Junior Academy of Science will hold its annual meeting on Friday, April 17, 2015 at Belmont University.
+The 125th Meeting of the Tennessee Academy of Science The 2015 TAS meeting will be held November 20, 2015 at Middle Tennessee State University in Murfreesboro, TN.
+The 2015 Meeting of the Junior Tennessee Academy of Science The Tennessee Junior Academy of Science held its annual meeting on Friday, April 17, 2015 at Belmont University.

 The Tennessee Academy of Science seeks to promote scientific research and the diffusion of knowledge concerning science; to secure communication between persons engaged in scientific work, especially in Tennessee; to assist by investigation and discussion in developing and making known the material, educational, and other resource and riches of the state; to arrange and prepare for publication such reports of investigations and discussions as they further the aims and objectives of the Academy.